harshit012/Multithreaded_Http_Server/README.md

 </body>
 </html>
 ```
-This is the file "pqr.sct" from app4 in testCases folder.
-The first thing you need to do before starting the server is, execute the SCT2CPP.exe file, then it will create the "sct.h" file.
+This is the file "pqr.sct".
+After creating the templates, you need to execute the SCT2CPP.exe file before starting the server.
+Then the tool SCT2CPP will generate "sct.h" file.

-Then you have to some changes in you main cpp file.
+Then you have to do some changes in you main cpp file, as shown below :
 ```
 #include<hcwp.h>
 #include<iostream>